Remarkers/Remarkers-Indexer/standard.md

   "p": "dot-721", // string(required)
   "op": "create", // string(required)
   "metadata": "ipfs://QmXJUEVyrC6wUMfgHMe89Qv93pR3LazrvQMCPc9vjCSrL5", // string(required): metadata URI, follow the NFT Collection Metadata JSON Schema
-  "issuer": "1HzwKkNGv4gdWq4ds1C5k63u8hvmjC6ULneAaZbwUBZEauF", // string(optional): issuer address, if not set, it is the same as the sender, the account format need follow the SS58 format standard and use the address prefix(0) of the Polkadot network
+  "issuer": "1HzwKkNGv4gdWq4ds1C5k63u8hvmjC6ULneAaZbwUBZEauF", // string(optional): issuer address, if not set, it is the same as the sender, the account format need follow the SS58 account format
-  "base_uri":"ipfs://bafybeicf7md3hsba3m2thhhnrfyct4dyu36bysw7ol7lw5agopf5vbxeqe", // string(optional): base uri for the nft content, it can be IPFS URI or HTTP(s) URL, it will be used to generate the nft uri such as `base_uri/token_id.json`
+  "base_uri": "ipfs://bafybeicf7md3hsba3m2thhhnrfyct4dyu36bysw7ol7lw5agopf5vbxeqe", // string(required): base uri for the nft content, it can be IPFS URI or HTTP(s) URL, it will be used to generate the nft uri such as `${base_uri}${token_id}.json`
-  "supply": 1000, // number(optional): NFT total supply, if not set or <= 0, it can be minted without limit "royalty": 10, // number(optional): trading fee to the creator, if not set or <= 0, it can be traded without fee "mint_settings":{  // object(optional): Mint settings
+  "supply": 1000, // number(optional): NFT total supply, if not set or <= 0, it can be minted without limit "royalty": 10, // number(optional): trading fee to the creator, if not set or <= 0, it can be traded without fee "mint_settings": {
+    // object(optional): Mint settings
-    "mode": "public", // string(optional): mint mode, support  public | whitelist | creator, default is public "start": 0, // number(optional) start block, if not set or <= 0, it can be minted immediately "end": 0, // number(optional) end block, if not set or <= 0, it can be minted forever "price": 0, // number(optional) mint price to the creator, if not set or <= 0, it can be free mint "max_mint": 0, // number(optional) limit of per account, if not set or <= 0, it can be minted without limit }
+    "mode": "public", // string(optional): mint mode, support  public | whitelist | creator, default is public "start": 0, // number(optional) start block, if not set or <= 0, it can be minted immediately "end": 0, // number(optional) end block, if not set or <= 0, it can be minted forever "price": "1000000000", // string(optional) mint price to the creator, Planck unit, if not set or <= 0, it can be free mint
+    "limit": 0 // number(optional) limit of per account, if not set or <= 0, it can be minted without limit }
 }
 ```